 Ophidiomyces ophiodiicola has been historically documented in captive snakes from multiple countries, including Great Britain.
 However, SFD in wild snakes in the eastern and midwestern United States of America first drew the attention of wildlife conservationists and researchers in 2006.
-Since then, a wide range of wild snake species have been affected in the USA; the fungus has been isolated from over 35 snake species from six families including colubrids and several rattlesnake species.
+Since then, a wide range of wild snake species have been affected in the USA.

 In the UK, SFD was first detected in 2015 in a wild grass snake (Natrix helvetica: originally reported as Natrix natrix, updated subsequent to taxonomic revision in 2018) with skin disease found in the East of England.
 The snake was observed to be lethargic and in poor body condition with signs of dehydration.
 It was taken into care but subsequently died.
 At post-mortem examination, approximately 10% of the scales on the underside of the body had small (1-5 mm diameter) brown lesions with an irregular surface.
 Microscopic examination confirmed that the skin lesions were associated with a fungal infection.
 These signs are consistent with SFD and fungal culture and genetic sequencing confirmed the agent to be O. ophiodiicola.

 As far as we are aware, this was the first-time O. ophiodiicola and SFD had been found in a wild snake outside of North America.